 - If you must leave, it does not necessarily mean that your spouse is more likely to receive the house when the property is divided permanently.
 California law requires marital property in a divorce to be divided either equally or equitably.
 This usually means that one spouse will be able to keep the house only if the other spouse receives either money or other property of comparable value.

 - What about the furniture?
 You should always have an inventory of all property, and photograph important items.
 If there is no agreement between the spouses about taking items from the home, the spouse who moves out should take only personal belongings and leave the furniture in the home until divided by agreement or Court Order.
 Moving out of the marital home can have a negative impact on your case.
-Do not do it without first discussing the issue with the Sherman Oaks divorce lawyer at our law firm.
+Do not do it without first discussing the issue with the Woodland Hills divorce lawyer at our law firm.